Jurjen van der Velde: Career

-In 2019, he also plays at the PDC Development Tour and reached Last 16 phase on his first weekend.
-Good results throughout the PDC Development season allowed him to take part in the 2019 PDC World Youth Championship.
-In the tournament, he joined the group with Joe Davis and Max Hopp.
-After two matches lost, he ended his participation in the group-stage.
+In 2019, he also plays at the PDC Development Tour and reached the last 16 on his first weekend.
+His results throughout the PDC Development season allowed him to take part in the 2019 PDC World Youth Championship.
+In the tournament, he was joined in his group by Joe Davis and Max Hopp.
+He was eliminated after losing to both players.

-In 2020, he only made the Last 32 phase once in ten events on the Development Tour and his career slowed down a bit.
-At the 2020 PDC World Youth Championship he was eliminated in the group-stage by losing to Ted Evetts, but he finished second thanks to a victory over Vilém Šedivý.
-In 2021, he won his first Professional Darts Corporation event at the youth's stage and qualified for the 2021 PDC World Youth Championship.
-He went to a very difficult group with Kevin Doets, Rusty-Jake Rodriguez and Fabian Schmutzler, where he lost all matches and took last place in his group.
+In 2020, he only made the Last 32 in ten events on the Development Tour.
+At the 2020 PDC World Youth Championship he was eliminated in the group stage after losing to Ted Evetts, finishing second after beating Vilém Šedivý.
+In 2021, he won his first Professional Darts Corporation Development Tour event and qualified for the 2021 PDC World Youth Championship.
+His group contained Kevin Doets, Rusty-Jake Rodriguez and Fabian Schmutzler, and Van der Velde lost all three matches.

-In early 2022, he qualified for the 2022 UK Open, despite missing a tour card at PDC Q-School.
-He defeated Mickey Mansell in the first round by 6–4 in legs.
-In the second round he faced Jim Williams and lost to him by 3–6 in legs.
+In early 2022, he qualified for the 2022 UK Open, through his Development Tour ranking, after failing to win a card at PDC Q-School.
+He defeated Mickey Mansell in the first round 6–4 in legs.
+In the second round he faced Jim Williams and lost to him 6–3 in legs.
 At the beginning of May 2022, he had his second victory on the PDC Development Tour before celebrating his first triumphs on the PDC Challenge Tour in July and September.
-Meanwhile, in June 2022, he participated in the 2022 Dutch Open and was eliminated in the quarter-finals, lost to eventual winner Jelle Klaasen by 2–5 in legs.
+Meanwhile, in June 2022, he participated in the 2022 Dutch Open and was eliminated in the quarter-finals, lost to eventual winner Jelle Klaasen 5–2 in legs.

+In November 2024, Van der Velde was defeated by compatriot Gian van Veen 6–5 in the 2024 World Youth Championship final, missing five match darts.

+Van der Velde reached the last 32 of the 2025 UK Open, including wins over Bradley Brooks and Keane Barry.
+He was eliminated by Nathan Aspinall in a 10–2 defeat.